dscueva/korthathon/README.md

 ## Usage
 Use the SDK functions to integrate GHO payment functionalities into your application.
 Examples and documentation are provided for standard operations like token transfer, credit delegation, and multi-signature transactions.

+## Next Steps
+* Choose language for SDK (Rust v Go)
+* Write smart contracts (multi-sig support)
+* Develop functionality in the SDK to provide a standardized way of implementing multi-sig functionality.
+An SDK dedicated to multisig can incorporate best practices and security measures, making it safer to execute transactions, especially those involving significant value or critical operations.